hatedabamboo/notes.hatedabamboo.me/src/posts/linux-battery-management.md

 ::: warning 12.08.2024 update

     Since I started learning Golang, one of my first ideas was to rewrite existing tools I use in Go.
-I’ve now added the source code for a program that has the same functionality, but written in Go -- because why not.
+I've now added the source code for a program that has the same functionality, but written in Go -- because why not.

 :::